raidionics/Raidionics-Slicer/README.md

 	∘ Select Extension > point to the folder (second Raidionics) and add it to the path (tick the small box at the bottom).

 * Restart 3D Slicer to setup Python environment.

+* Raidionics will appear in the list of modules inside the _Machine Learning_ category

 </details>